Skip to main content

 Building a local SEO framework around services and locations

-• Core service keywords that people actually search for – for example “emergency electrician”, “LED downlight installation”, “switchboard upgrade”
+• Core service keywords that people search for – for example “emergency electrician”, “LED downlight installation”, “switchboard upgrade”

 • Search volume and difficulty to identify which terms offered the best chance of ranking and generating enquiries in the short to medium term